There are nine little towns that I believe are the most beautiful towns in Italy.

 Not far from Venice Italy, in the heart of the Veneto, is this gem of a town, one of the most beautiful in Italy.
 So near to Venice and Treviso yet so few of the millions of visitors to Venice ever discover Asolo.
 They don't know what they have missed!
-The Albergo Al Sole is the place to stay .
-Click here for more on Asolo.
+The Albergo Al Sole is the place to stay.
+Click here for more about Asolo.

 Another lovely town in Le Marche.
 One of the most spectacular hill towns in Italy with an awesome castle.
-Click to discover more about the secrets of San Leo.
+Click to discover the secrets of San Leo.

 Near Sorrento you'll discover this little corner of paradise.
 You'll visit and no doubt have to leave but your heart will always stay here, lost for ever in the narrow lanes and merry jumble of bougainvillea bedecked cottages.

 For my guide to the dream hotels of the Amalfi coast click here.
 To "visit" the best Amalfi beaches click here.

 How long this medieval and car-free gem will be around is anyone's guess.
 Experts say that one day its hilltop location will crumble away to nothing.
 My advice is to get here and see this incredible village while you can.
 Read more in this article.